excellalabs/play-slick-postgres.g8/README.markdown

 ### Running Tests
 To run tests, run `test` at the sbt prompt.

-To run Scala style checks and tests and generate a coverage report, run `sbt clean scalastyle coverage test coverageReport`.
+To run Scala style and format checks, run tests, and generate a coverage report, within sbt:

-**Careful!**
-If packaging or distributing afterward, run `sbt clean test` (scoverage might leave behind problematic artifacts in distributions if not cleaned).
+`> clean
+> scalastyle
+> scalafmt::test
+> coverage
+> test
+> coverageReport
+> coverageOff`

+The last step is important (scoverage might cause issues in distributions if left on).
+If you want to be extra careful, run a `clean` as well.

+### My build is failing!
+Help!
+If your build fails and it's not due to a compilation error, you may want to check if the style and coverage settings are too stringent for you.

 -----
 Written in 2018 by Dale Gartman <dale.gartman@excella.com>